oracle/docker-images/OracleDatabase/SingleInstance/README.md

 * When TCPS is enabled, a self-signed certificate will be created.
 For users' convenience, a client-side wallet is prepared and stored at the location `/opt/oracle/oradata/clientWallet/$ORACLE_SID`.
 You can use this client wallet along with SQL\*Plus to connect to the database.
 The sample command to download the client wallet is as follows:

         # ORACLE_SID default value is ORCLCDB
-        docker cp <container name>:/opt/oracle/oradata/clientWallet/<ORACLE_SID> <destination directory>
+        docker cp <container name>:/opt/oracle/oradata/clientWallet/<ORACLE_SID> <destination wallet directory>

 * The client wallet directory above will include wallet files, along with sample `sqlnet.ora` and `tnsnames.ora` files.
+* To connect to the database via TCPS you can use SQL*Plus as shown:

+        sqlplus sys@tcps://<host>:<port>/<service_name>?wallet_location=<destination wallet directory> as sysdba
+        # Default value for host is localhost unless specified while running configTcps.sh
+        # port is mapped port of host where container is running
+        # destination wallet directory is where client wallet is copied to.

+    OR

-You should edit the `HOST` and `PORT` fields accordingly in the `tnsnames.ora` before connecting using TCPS.
+* Edit the `HOST` and `PORT` fields in the tnsnames.ora accordingly.
-* After `tnsnames.ora` is modified, go inside the downloaded client wallet directory and set TNS_ADMIN for SQL\*Plus by using the `export TNS_ADMIN=$(pwd)` command.
+* After tnsnames.ora is modified, go inside the downloaded client wallet directory and set TNS_ADMIN for SQL*Plus by using the `export TNS_ADMIN=$(pwd)` command.
 Then users can connect via TCPS with, for example, the following commands:

         # Connecting Enterprise Edition
         sqlplus sys@ORCLCDB as sysdba